 The East-West Center is proud to announce the POSCO Visiting Fellowship Program for international applicants in the USA .
 This visiting fellowship is available for outstanding scholars and policymakers.

-The POSCO Visiting Fellowship Program, endowed by POSCO, is intended to promote research activities on Korean topics at the East-West Center.
+The POSCO Visiting Fellowship Program is intended to promote research activities on Korean topics at the East-West Center.

 Wonderful opportunity for international students with a fee remission.